Seren-Hughes/crystal-cave/README.md

 - Fans of retro and pixel art games looking for a nostalgic yet fresh experience.
 - Fans of music based games.
 - Fans of memory games and memory training games (music memory included).

+## User Stories

+### Gameplay & Progress
+- As a player, I want to start a new game easily, so I can quickly begin playing.
+- As a player, I want to see my progress and highest level, so I can track and improve my performance.
+- As a player, I want visual and audio feedback for correct and incorrect actions, so I understand my progress and mistakes.
+- As a player, I want the crystals to light up and play sound when I interact with them, so I know my input was registered.

+### Instructions & Accessibility
+- As a new player, I want clear, simple instructions, so I can understand the game quickly.
+- As a player, I want accessible controls (mouse, keyboard, touch), so I can play on any device.
+- As a player, I want clear icons or tooltips for each button, so I understand their purpose even without text.

+### Navigation & Settings
+- As a player, I want clear, accessible buttons to restart, return home, view instructions, and access settings, so I can easily control my experience.
+- As a player, I want to toggle full-screen mode and sound, so I can play comfortably in different environments.
+- As a player, I want to delete my saved progress, so I can start fresh whenever I choose.
+- As a user, if I land on a broken or missing page, I want to see a friendly 404 message and a clear way to return to the homepage.

+### Personalisation & Persistence
+- As a player, I want to enter a username and receive personalised messages, so the game feels more engaging.
+- As a returning player, I want my progress (like highest level) to be saved locally, so I can aim to improve over time.

+### Audio & Immersion
+- As a player, I want to hear ambient cave sounds and background music, so the game feels immersive.
+- As a player, I want to adjust or mute the game’s audio, so I can customise the experience to suit my environment.

+### Freestyle Mode (Bonus)
+- As a player, I want to play the crystal notes freely, so I can experiment with the sounds and enjoy them outside of the main game.

 ## Design & Planning: